I’m sure each one of us at some point has dreamed of becoming a millionaire. But how does one make a million dollars?

 Earning a million dollars won’t come overnight.
 It will involve a lot of hard work, so you better buckle up.

-1. Build a routine
+1. Build a daily routine

 Millionaires value their time and make sure that every minute counts.
 Sticking to a routine allows rich people from living their lives as balanced as possible.